SRA-SiliconValley/jalangi/README.md

 ***

 First start a HTTP server by running the following command.
-The command starts a simple Python based http server.
+The command starts a simple Python-based HTTP server, running on port 8181 by default.

 	python scripts/jalangi.py server &